Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 9. Beavers

 Beavers are an integral part of a wetland’s ecosystem.
 The dams the beavers build help to establish and maintain a biodiverse habitat, which is essential for other animals.
-Their dams ensure that the rivers and streams contain water year-round providing a home for fish that are an important food source for other animals in the habitat.
+Their dams ensure that the rivers and streams contain water year-round providing a home for fish that are an important food source for other animals in the habitat, earning them both the title of a keystone species as well as ecosystem engineer.

 10. Prairie Dogs